eclipse-jgit/jgit/README.md

 This package is licensed under the EDL (Eclipse Distribution License).

+JGit can be imported straight into Eclipse, built and tested from there, but the automated builds use Maven.

 - org.eclipse.jgit

     A pure Java library capable of being run standalone, with no additional support libraries.
 It provides classes to read and write a Git repository and operate on a working directory.

-    All portions of jgit are covered by the EDL.
+    All portions of JGit are covered by the EDL.
 Absolutely no GPL, LGPL or EPL contributions are accepted within this package.

+- org.eclipse.jgit.java7

+    Extensions for users of Java 7.

 - org.eclipse.jgit.ant

     Ant tasks based on JGit.

+- org.eclipse.jgit.archive

+    Support for exporting to various archive formats (zip etc).

+- org.eclipse.jgit.console

+    Support for reading passwords from the console without echoing them.
+Requires Java 6.

+- org.eclipse.jgit.http.apache

+    Apache httpclient support

 - org.eclipse.jgit.http.server